elliehelisky/elh-dwm/README.md

 - All dependencies that are included with the previously stated

 # Optional
-By default, I am using ST, rofi, scrot, and nemo.
-If you do not wish to use any of these, you can edit config.def.h to replace st with a terminal of your choice, rofi with dmenu, etc.
+By default, I am using ST, rofi, flameshot, and pcmanfm  If you do not wish to use any of these, you can edit config.def.h to replace st with a terminal of your choice, rofi with dmenu, etc.

 # Patches
 I have included many QoL patches in my build.
 You can see the following patches included in this repository.